Admission and Declaring a Major

 You can get either a B.A. or a B.G.S. in History.
 The department encourages the B.A. for the foreign language skills you will develop, but the department does not require it.

-With the new KU Core curriculum in place, it often makes sense to consider double or even triple majoring in history and something else.
-Because general education requirements have been reduced dramatically and are much more focused on outcomes than content under the KU Core, it’s never been easier to take classes in a variety of disciplines while crafting an education that gives you broad training and expertise.
+The KU Core curriculum creates opportunities for students to double or even triple major in history and something else.
+With the introduction of the Core, general education requirements have been reduced dramatically and are much more focused on outcomes than content, so it has never been easier to take classes in a variety of disciplines while crafting an education that gives you broad training and expertise.
 History courses can fulfill almost every Core requirement, leaving you with plenty of freedom to take numerous classes in business, economics, political science, museum studies, regional or international studies, foreign languages, or whatever else interests you.
 The department is currently working on ways to work with other schools in the university, as well, so that journalism majors, for example, can have a co-major or concentration in history.
 A history major fits nicely with these and other fields by helping provide historical background and context.